 Unfortunately, it’s not always easy to identify what is bothering your cat.
 Obtaining a diagnosis of your cat’s allergy or intolerance can be time-consuming and challenging, and your cat will be forced to suffer longer without treatment.

 If you think your cat may be suffering from a food or environmental intolerance, there may be a fast-working alternative to traditional elimination diets.
 We had the opportunity to try the Affordable Pet Test, an intolerance tests which identifies food and environmental triggers through a pet hair test.

 For more information on how the Affordable Pet Test works and how it could help your cat, please read our review.
 If you purchase a test for your cat through our links, we’ll receive a commission from the sale.
+You can also get 10% off your order if you use the coupon code: wildernesscat.
 We appreciate your support!